 But let me tell you what I learned this week.

-So my PSA started to spike again, so I had to went in for a battery of blood tests, because that's you know what you do.
+So I had to went in for a battery of blood tests because that's what you do.

 And they give you the results so you can see them online before you've talked to a doctor.

-Now, a few times this has caused me some really big problems because I look at the results before I know what before I'm smart enough to interpret them.
+Now, a few times this has caused me some really big problems because I look at the results before I know what, before I'm smart enough to interpret them.

-Now that would suggest that your liver has died, and you might not be able to get it back, and that might be the end of the game, and so I kept wondering when the symptoms of liver death would kick in.
+Now that would suggest that your liver has died and you might not be able to get it back.

 So for about three or four days, I was under the belief that my liver was dead, and probably there was nothing I could do about it.

-So if I look like I was a little down the last time I talked to you, it's because I believed I would be dead maybe that week, or at least hospitalized forever, or something horrible.
+So if I look like I was a little down the last time I talked to you, it's because I believed I would be dead maybe that week or at least hospitalized forever or something horrible.

-So it looks like he's about done with his comments, and I go, okay, now give me the bad news.
+So it looks like he's about done with his comments.

 Tell me about the liver.

-He goes, Oh, your liver's fine.
+He goes, oh, your liver's fine.

-I said, No, no, it's not.
+I said, no, no, it's not.

-I I saw that I saw the blood tests.
+I saw the blood tests.

-I saw it's way out of range.
+I saw it was way out of range.

 If you have bone cancer, it influences the liver blood test, but not because there's anything wrong with your liver.